Daksh2060/CMPT362-Group-1/README.md

 ## AI Usage

-- Used Claude to help design the GridView for a social media-like profile page.
+Utilized Claude:

+- To learn MVVM architecture implementation by studying example code for ProfileViewModel and ProfileRepository integration with Firestore.

+- To understand LazyVerticalGrid implementation with custom styling for creating Instagram-style multi-column layouts.

+- To learn techniques for overlaying text on images with gradient backgrounds for better readability in Compose.

+- To study implementation patterns for loading, success, and error states in Jetpack Compose UI components.

-- Used Claude to resolve a bug in the planner search bar, where the planner would appear empty on an empty search.
+- To resolve a bug in the planner search bar, where the planner would appear empty on an empty search.

+Utilized ChatGPT:

-- Used ChatGPT to assign public weather codes to human-readable weather notices.
+- To assign public weather codes to human-readable weather notices:

-- Used ChatGPT to help design a scrollable column within the event Dialogbox.
+- To help design a scrollable column within the event Dialogbox.

-- Used ChatGPT to highlight selected location within the event explorer.
+- To highlight selected location within the event explorer.

-- Used ChatGPT to add a title overlay to images in the profile page.
+- To add a title overlay to images in the profile page.